krinajoshi/ai_interview/README.md

    ```
    cp .env.example .env
    ```
    Edit the `.env` file with your configuration.
+You'll need to add:
+   - `ASSEMBLY_AI_API_KEY`: Your AssemblyAI API key for transcription
+   - `HUGGINGFACE_API_TOKEN`: Your HuggingFace API token for translation
+   - `COHERE_API_KEY`: Your Cohere API key for feedback analysis

 5. Run the server:
    ```